zisisvakras/mips-tool-pack/igame/README.md

 # IGAME - Instruction Game

 ## Overview
-The `igame`, or `instruction game` was cretaed with the purpose of helping DIT students prepare for their final exam for the course "Computer Architecture I".
-More specifically, with an excersice that provides the hex or binary form of a code and the student must find its riscv assembly form.
+The `igame`, or `instruction game` was created with the purpose of helping DIT students prepare for their final exam for the course "Computer Architecture I".
+More specifically, with an exercise that provides the hex or binary form of a code and the student must find its RISC-V assembly form.
 This game does exactly that - generates a random assembly command and shows the player its hex form.
 The player must then decode it and type the command.
 There are a few game variations and settings that are explained in the **Usage** section.

 ## Build
 To play the game, you need to download this repository.
-Then, move to the 'igame' directory and build the game by using `make`.
+Then, move to the `igame` directory and build the game using `make`.

 ## Usage
 The game provides the following setting, by using specific flags: